 (3) Take a Daily Probiotic

-I take a refrigerated, high-quality probiotic with 50 billion CFUs (colony forming units) every single day to maintain good health.
-I switch brands often to introduce new bacteria strains into my gut – so simply buy what’s on sale at your natural grocery store.
+I take a high-quality probiotic with 50 billion CFUs (colony forming units) every single day to maintain good health.
+I switch brands often to introduce new bacteria strains into my gut.
+This means I simply buy what’s on sale and switch brands often.

-(Avoid foods such as Yoplait yogurt, GoodBelly Probiotic Drinks, and Tropicana Probiotic Juice.
-These foods only contain a small amount of beneficial bacteria, but they are loaded with sugar.
+Be sure to avoid foods marketed as probiotic-rich, such as Yoplait yogurt, GoodBelly Probiotic Drinks and Tropicana Probiotic Juice.
+These foods only contain a small amount of beneficial bacteria and they are loaded with sugar.
 Sugar feeds the bad bacteria in your gut and helps the bad guys grow.
-Don’t believe health-washed, probiotic-boasting marketing messages that make you think the products are healthy when they are indeed not.)
+Don’t believe health-washed, probiotic-boasting marketing messages that make you think the products are healthy when they are indeed not.

 I also like to drink kombucha, which is a probiotic-rich fermented tea beverage.
 Read about the benefits of kombucha and the art of making your own kombucha at home.